alexr17/django-react-app/README.md

 pip3 freeze > requirements.txt
 ```
 Everytime you add packages to the requirements.txt, let everyone know so they can install the new package(s).

-### Database Integration

-You will need a SQL database GUI.
-I use TablePlus, which costs a lot more than it used to